MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Discussion

-The radial distribution and the histograms at different galactocentric distances of semi-major axis, orbital eccentricity and mass ratio of observable binary BHs shown in Fig. \ref{Fig:BHBHSurvivedPropMW} and Fig. \ref{Fig:BHBHSurvivedPropM31} could suggest stronger dynamical interactions involving BH-BH binaries in the central region of the galaxy halo.
+The radial distribution and the histograms at different galactocentric distances of semi-major axis, orbital eccentricity and mass ratio of observable BBHs shown in Fig. \ref{Fig:BHBHSurvivedPropMW} and Fig. \ref{Fig:BHBHSurvivedPropM31} could suggest stronger dynamical interactions involving BBHs in the central region of the galaxy halo.
 Indeed, the orbital eccentricity seems to be more thermal and the semi-major axis seems to be larger at smaller galactocentric distances (as shown in Fig. \ref{Fig:BHBHSurvivedRadialPropMW}).
 Instead, because of larger and less dense clusters in the outskirt of the galactic halo, the number of interactions that would thermalize the binaries could be expected to be smaller.
-This would imply a more circular orbital and smaller semi-major axis for BH-BH binaries hosted in GCs at larger galactocentric distances.
+This would imply a more circular orbital and smaller semi-major axis for BBHs hosted in GCs at larger galactocentric distances.
 This is supported by the galactocentric distance distribution of dynamical models in the galactic halo.
 As shown in Fig. \ref{Fig:dynamicalModelNDistribution}, the Standard models dominate the central region of the galactocentric halo.
-Given that the standard models are more numerous compared to the BHS ones, it might be expected that the number of interactions that a binary BHs undergo is larger in a Standard model than a BHS one.
+Given that the Standard models are more numerous compared to the BHS ones, it might be expected that the number of interactions that a BBHs undergo is larger in a Standard model than a BHS one.

 We find around $1,000-3,000$ BHs are transported into the galactic NSC over a 12 Gyr time span.
 This might have interesting consequences on the overall population of BHs in a galactic nucleus.
 If NSCs form exclusively \textit{in-situ}, the fraction of stars turning into a BH can be retrieved by the initial mass function, and correspond to $\sim 8\times 10^{-4}$ for a \cite{Kroupa2001} mass function, thus a number of $N_{BH,in-situ} \sim 20,000$ for a MW-like NSC.
 If a fraction $f$ of NSC mass is contributed by star cluster dispersal, the actual amount becomes $N_{BH,real} \sim (1-f)\,\, N_{BH,in-situ} + N_{BH,delivered}$.
 In our models, we assumed $f \sim 0.1$, leading to a negligible difference between full \textit{in-situ} formation and a ``mixed'' formation process.
 Combining our previous work and the present analysis, we can define a BH-transport efficiency as the ratio between the total number of delivered BHs and the total mass accreted into the galactic nucleus, this being around $\eta = 2,000 / (3.5\times 10^6) \sim 5.7 \times 10^{-4}\,\, M_\odot^{-1}$, and $N_{BH,delivered} = \eta \times M_{accreted}$.
 Thus, if a NSC is totally contributed by infalling clusters, we would expect a number of BHs $N_{BH,infall} = \eta \times M_{NSC} \sim 14,300$.
 This simplistic analysis provides us with a range of the total number of BHs that might be inhabiting the nuclear regions of MW and Andromeda, being this in the range $(1.4-2.2)\times 10^4$.